viveksgr/SFP/README.md

 Runtime for the demo scripts varies by the analyses but most behavioral analyses should be executable within an hour.

 ### Instructions to Run on Demo Data
-1. Clone the repository
+1. Clone the repository and add all dependencies to filepath
-2. Launch MATLAB and navigate to the cloned repository.
+2. Launch MATLAB and add <SFP_functions> to path
 3. For each demo example, make sure file path for variable <rootf> is set as that of *supporting_files* in the repository.
 4. Currently, demo files are provided to recreate crucial behavioral results from decoding, behavioral RSA and multilogistic analyses.